Biology Undergraduate Handbook

 BIOL 230W - Molecules and Cells: This course explores the cellular phenomena of molecular genetics and metabolic interactions.
 The goal of the course is to provide an understanding of the unifying principles of life as they apply to the molecular mechanisms of organism function.

 BIOL 240W - Function and Development of Organisms: This course introduces the physiology and developmental processes of animals and plants.
 Processes discussed include reproduction, gas exchange, excretion, nutrition, responses to the environment, and hormonal control.

 Entry into the Major and Options

 Students enter the Biology major after their second semester and must meet the following requirements: cumulative GPA of at least a 2.0; completion of BIOL 110, CHEM 110 and MATH 140 (or MATH 140B) with a "C" or better; completion of either BIOL 220W, BIOL 230W, or BIOL 240W with a "C" or better.

-Students entering as a pre-major from another Penn State program must have a GPA of 2.0 and a "C" or better in MATH 140.
+Students entering as a pre-major from another Penn State program must have a GPA of 2.0 and a "C" or better in MATH 140 (or MATH 140B).
 After entry into the major, students declare a Biology option based on personal goals.

 To graduate with a Biology degree, students must: Have a "C" or better in BIOL 110, 220W, 230W, and 240W, CHEM 110 and 112, and MATH 140 (or MATH 140B); earn a cumulative GPA of at least 2.0; and complete 124 allowed credits.